kennja05/gradient-generator/README.md

 **Background**

 Linear Gradient is a CSS function which [creates an image consisting of a progressive transition between two or more colors along a straight line.
-Its result is an object of the <gradient> data type, which is a special kind of <image>.](https://developer.mozilla.org/en-US/docs/Web/CSS/linear-gradient) There are essentially countless variations of color gradients that can be created using this technique - most random color combinations will not look very good, but occasionally we can stumble upon a random color combination that happens to look good together.
+Its result is an object of the gradient data type, which is a special kind of image.](https://developer.mozilla.org/en-US/docs/Web/CSS/linear-gradient) There are essentially countless variations of color gradients that can be created using this technique - most random color combinations will not look very good, but occasionally we can stumble upon a random color combination that happens to look good together.

 **Usage**